-In America, there are now more states that allow you to use marijuana either recreationally or medicinally than states where it is entirely illegal.
-As legalization spreads throughout the country, an increasing number of state legislatures are also permitting the growth of marijuana at home.
-There are, of course, strict rules to follow, even in places where you can grow up to six cannabis plants.
+There are now more states that allow you to use marijuana recreationally or medicinally than states where it is illegal.
+As legalization spreads throughout the country, an increasing number of state legislatures now permit the growth of marijuana at home.
+There are, of course, strict rules to follow, even in places where you can grow several cannabis plants.

-Here’s Where You Can Grow Weed on Your Property
+Here’s Where You Can Grow Cannabis on Your Property

 - Alaska: A maximum of 12 plants per household if at least two adults aged 21+ live there.
 Otherwise, a maximum of six plants per adult.

 - Arizona: A maximum of 12 plants if you live 25+ miles from the closest dispensary.

 - California: Up to six plants, three mature and three immature for recreational users.
 MMJ patients are allowed up to six mature plants, and 12 in total.
 However, Californians can also apply for a Grower’s License, which enables them to cultivate up to 99 plants.

 - Colorado: Up to six plants with a maximum of three flowering at once.
 A house with more than one qualifying adult can grow up to 12 plants.

 - Hawaii: Up to ten plants, as long as you have an MMJ card and are registered.

 - Illinois: MMJ cardholders can grow up to five plants at home.

 - Maine: A maximum of six mature plants for non-commercial use, and 12 immature plants.